Your kidneys are bean-shaped organs that perform many important functions.

-This means that just one cup of dried apricots provides 75% of the 2,000 mg low-potassium restriction.
+This means that just 1 cup of dried apricots provides 75% of the 2,000-mg low potassium restriction.

 It’s best to avoid apricots, and most importantly dried apricots, on a renal diet.

-Summary Apricots are a high-potassium food that should be avoided on a renal diet.
+Apricots are a high potassium food that should be avoided on a renal diet.
 They offer over 400 mg per 1 cup raw and over 1,500 mg per 1 cup dried.

 Potatoes and sweet potatoes are potassium-rich vegetables.

-Potatoes that are soaked in a large pot of water for at least four hours before cooking are proven to have an even lower potassium content than those not soaked before cooking (34).
+Potatoes that are soaked in water for at least 4 hours before cooking are proven to have an even lower potassium content than those not soaked before cooking (

 Considerable amounts of potassium can still be present in double-cooked potatoes, so it’s best to practice portion control to keep potassium levels in check.

-Summary Potatoes and sweet potatoes are high-potassium vegetables.
-Boiling or double cooking potatoes can decrease potassium by about 50%.
+Potatoes and sweet potatoes are high potassium vegetables.
+Boiling or double cooking potatoes can decrease their potassium content by about 50%.

 They can be served raw or stewed and are often used to make sauces.

-Just one cup of tomato sauce can contain upwards of 900 mg of potassium (35).
+Just 1 cup of tomato sauce can contain upwards of 900 mg of potassium (35).

-Unfortunately for those on a rental diet, tomatoes are commonly used in many dishes.
+Unfortunately for those on a renal diet, tomatoes are commonly used in many dishes.

-Choosing an alternative with lower potassium content depends largely on taste preference.
-However, swapping tomato sauce for a roasted red pepper sauce can be equally delicious, all while providing less potassium per serving.
+Choosing an alternative with lower potassium content depends largely on your taste preferences.
+However, swapping tomato sauce for a roasted red pepper sauce can be equally delicious and provide less potassium per serving.

-Summary Tomatoes are another high-potassium fruit that should likely be limited on a renal diet.
+Tomatoes are another high potassium fruit that should likely be limited on a renal diet.

 Processed foods can be a major component of sodium in the diet.

-Keeping sodium intake to 2,000 mg per day may be difficult if you are eating highly processed foods on a regular basis.
+Keeping sodium intake to 2,300 mg per day may be difficult if you’re eating highly processed foods regularly.

-Summary Packaged, instant and pre-made meals are highly processed items that can contain very large amounts of sodium and lack nutrients.
+Packaged, instant, and premade meals are highly processed items that can contain very large amounts of sodium and lack nutrients.
 It’s best to limit these foods on a renal diet.

 While leafy vegetables shrink to a smaller serving size when cooked, the potassium content remains the same.

-For example, a half cup of raw spinach will shrink to about 1 tablespoon when cooked.
-Thus, eating a half cup of cooked spinach will contain a much higher amount of potassium than a half cup of raw spinach.
+For example, one-half cup of raw spinach will shrink to about 1 tablespoon when cooked.
+Thus, eating one-half cup of cooked spinach will contain a much higher amount of potassium than one-half cup of raw spinach.

-Moderate consumption of raw Swiss chard, spinach and beet greens is preferable to cooked greens to avoid too much potassium.
+Raw Swiss chard, spinach, and beet greens are preferable to cooked greens to avoid too much potassium.

-Summary Leafy green vegetables like Swiss chard, spinach and beet greens are full of potassium, especially when served cooked.
-Although serving size becomes smaller when cooked, potassium content remains the same.
+Leafy green vegetables like Swiss chard, spinach, and beet greens are full of potassium, especially when served cooked.
+Although their serving sizes become smaller when cooked, their potassium contents remain the same.

 When fruits are dried, all of their nutrients are concentrated, including potassium.

-Given the remarkable amount of potassium found in these common dried fruits, it’s best to go without while on a renal diet to ensure potassium levels remain favorable.
+Given the high amount of potassium in these common dried fruits, it’s best to go without them while on a renal diet to ensure your potassium levels remain favorable.

-Summary Nutrients are concentrated when fruits are dried.
-Therefore, the potassium content of dried fruit, including dates, prunes and raisins, is extremely high and should be avoided on a renal diet.
+Nutrients are concentrated when fruits are dried.
+Therefore, the potassium content of dried fruit, including dates, prunes, and raisins, is extremely high and should be avoided on a renal diet.

 Also, it’s easy to eat more than the recommended portion size of these foods, often leading to even greater salt intake than intended.

-What’s more, if chips are made from potatoes, they will contain a significant amount of potassium as well.
+What’s more, if chips are made from potatoes, they’ll contain a significant amount of potassium as well.

-Summary Pretzels, chips and crackers are easily consumed in large portions and tend to contain high amounts of salt.
+Pretzels, chips, and crackers are easily consumed in large portions and tend to contain high amounts of salt.
 Additionally, chips made from potatoes provide a considerable amount of potassium.

 Dietary restrictions and nutrient intake recommendations will vary based on the severity of your kidney damage.

 Following a renal diet can seem daunting and a bit restrictive at times.
-However, working with your healthcare provider and a renal dietitian can help you design a renal diet specific to your individual needs.
+However, working with a healthcare professional and renal dietitian can help you design a renal diet specific to your individual needs.